Medication

 The easiest ways to order repeat prescriptions are:

-These accounts show you all your repeat medicine and dosage and you can choose the ones you need.
+Your NHS app will show you all your repeat medicine and dosage and you can choose the ones you need.

 You can also: